cirobr/TinyMachines.jl/README.md

 ## UNet5, UNet4

 UNet5 is the classic U-Net architecture, with five encoder/decoder levels.
 UNet4 has four.
-Number of channels can be modulated to increase/decrease size.
+Number of channels can be modulated to reduce dimensionality.

 Reference:
 * "U-Net: Convolutional Networks for Biomedical Image Segmentation" ([arXiv](https://arxiv.org/abs/1505.04597)).
 Credits: Ronnenberger, Olaf; Fischer, Philipp; and Brox, Thomas.